 In February 2013, Oreo organized a ‘cookie vs creme’ campaign to commemorate its 100th anniversary.
 Fans were invited to tag photos on Instagram with either the #cookiethis or #cremethat hashtags.
 These pictures would then be immortalized by artists working with Oreo’s cookie and creme materials.
 It gave fans a tangible, exciting takeaway from participating, which elicited many, many contributions. [learn more]

 #Nomakeupselfie for Cancer Research UK:

 An interesting campaign saw supporters post au naturel photos of themselves and donating £3 to Cancer Research UK.
 The campaign raised £8 million for clinical trials. [learn more]

-Tip: Consumers get to participate and obtain things like: public fame, win prizes, be a part of something special.
-Brands can showcase passion and enthusiasm of fans to improve public perception, interact with fans, and (sometimes) save on advertising costs. = WIN WIN
+Tip: Consumers get to participate and obtain things like public fame, win prizes, be a part of something special.
+Brands can showcase the passion and enthusiasm of fans to improve public perception, interact with fans, and (sometimes) save on advertising costs. = WIN-WIN

 2. Brands will weave a social layer across traditional advertising

 Marketing teams will amplify the reach of TV and print campaigns by incentivising viewers to post hashtagged content and running related social ads.